 - Tariff rates and Negotiated Rates

-Now, we will discuss each factor in detail as for how each one of them affects the cost of freight shipment.
+Now, we will discuss each factor in detail and to how each one of them affects the cost of freight shipment.

 Weight of the Shipments